DiamondLightSource/pymalcolm/docs/user_docs/hello.rst

 ---------------

-We've seen that we don't write any code to define a Block, we compose it from a Controller and Parts that give will contribute Methods and Attributes to it.
+We've seen that we don't write any code to define a Block, we compose it from a Controller and the Parts that contribute Methods and Attributes to it.
 We will normally use one of the builtin Controllers, so the only place we write code is when we define a Part.
 Let's take a look at our ``./malcolm/parts/demo/hellopart.py`` now: